isadirio/isadirio/README.md

 # Hi there 👋
 # 💫 About Me:
-👩🏻‍💻 BI consultant at Deloitte<br>👩🏻‍🎓 Studied Data Science at the University of Trento, Italy<br>💭 Currently learning about deep learning
+👩🏻‍💻 BI consultant at Deloitte<br> 🏫 Studied Data Science at the University of Trento, Italy<br>💭 Currently learning about deep learning

 # 💻 Tech Stack: